librewolf-community/browser-macos/build_guide.md

 package
 ```
 They can also be run singularly, by entering them after `./build.sh` instead of `full`, or it is possible to chain them separated by a single space.
 So for example we can say that `./build.sh full` is equivalent to `./build.sh fetch extract get_patches apply_patches other_patches branding build package`.
+After the build process is completed the script will also allow to generate a .zip, to add LibreWolf to the applications or to remove all the build leftovers, respectively through `add_to_apps` and `cleanup`.

 In the rest of the guide we will focus on describing what each function of the build script does.

 #### fetch
 Uses `wget` to download a certain version of Firefox from Mozilla archive, to use it as a base for LibreWolf.
 #### extract
 As the code downloaded using fetch is compressed this function will extract it.
-It usually takes a while for this part to complete.
+It usually takes a while for this part to complete and you will need about 4GB of disk space otherwise the process will fail.
 #### get_patches
 Uses `wget` to download LibreWolf patches from the [Linux repository](https://gitlab.com/librewolf-community/browser/linux/) .
 #### apply_patches